Chef Creole Seasoned Restaurant

 Planning a Visit to 54th Street

-For travelers who want to benchmark Chef Creole against the kind of nationally recognized American cooking available in other cities, the gap in institutional recognition is worth naming directly.
+For travelers who want to benchmark Chef Creole against the kind of nationally recognized American cooking available in other cities, the dining contrast is worth naming directly.
 Venues like Le Bernardin in New York City, The French Laundry in Napa, Smyth in Chicago, Providence in Los Angeles, Blue Hill at Stone Barns in Tarrytown, Addison in San Diego, The Inn at Little Washington, Atomix in New York City, Lazy Bear in San Francisco, Emeril's in New Orleans, Single Thread Farm in Healdsburg, and Atelier Moessmer Norbert Niederkofler in Brunico all operate in the award-recognition ecosystem that the Little Haiti corridor sits entirely outside of.
 That is not a deficiency on either side; it is simply a description of how two different dining economies function within the same city and country simultaneously.

 Peers You’d Cross-Shop